marcrleonard/marcrleonard/README.md

 ### Hi there 👋

-I'm a software developer with 10+ years experience in the Media and Entertainment Industry
+I'm a software developer with 10+ years experience in the Media and Entertainment Industry.
 This is my personal github page with projects I work on in my spare time.

-I also maintain a generative art library for python called LineDream

 - 🔭 I’m currently working on LineDream (my generative art library for Python)
 - 🌱 I’m currently learning C#